rust-lang/book/nostarch/chapter16.md

 In Listing 16-8, we’ll get the value from the receiving end of the channel in the main thread.
-This is like retrieving the rubber duck from the water at the end of the river or like getting a chat message.
+This is like retrieving the rubber duck from the water at the end of the river or receiving a chat message.

 Filename: src/main.rs